TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons.md

 # amazons

+Amazons are unique in that their race has no males—reproduction takes place by parthenogenic reaction controlled by drugs.
+When the Siano ruled the world, Amazons were created to undertake many mundane tasks and labor.
+When the warp-gates collapsed, the Amazons already shared the high civilization of the Siano, serving as technicians and helpmates.
+As a result, their history has been one of slow degeneration under the shadow of the Slann's heritage, preserving many of the higher sciences lost to the Siano themselves.

 This document contains the following information:

 **Grand Army Composition List**: The default army composition list for the Lizardmen.